nakato/nix-visionfive2-bsp/README.md

 ## Status

 * Kernel
-  * Based on master after the 6.2 release cycle.
+  * Based on 6.3-rc1
   * Patches source from the [JH7110 Upstream Plan](https://rvspace.org/en/project/JH7110_Upstream_Plan)
   * See README.md in patches directory for details of what is currently pulled in.

 * Uboot with OpenSBI
-  * Boots; no boot scripting
+  * Uses u-boot default boot scripts

+* NixOS SD-Card image
+  * Boot bug, deadlocks during boot.

-## Todo/Issues
+## Todo

+* Test uboot on SPI
+* Scripts to write uboot to SPI
+* Scripts to update uboot on MMC without needing to do so manually or create sd-image from scratch.
-* Scripts to write the above onto system SPI/MMC and make SD image.
+* Scripts to make the Kernel install on not-nixos.

-Issues:
+## Issues

 * 8GB board will boot with 4GB of memory exposed due to how vendor uboot patches on-disk dtb with memory size change.
   * Workaround: Write patch to modify memory@40000000 `reg = <0x0 0x40000000 0x2 0x0>;`
   * Solution: Build uboot default boot command to patch the dtb being loaded by extlinux.conf dtbdir in memory.
     * Do not write the patched dtb back to the boot partition after editing it.  **frown**
+  * TODO: Confirm this issue is still present with upstream uboot.

 ## Usage